 Reading glasses.
 Special high-power reading glasses can help a person with low vision read small print.
 These are available in single vision designs or as bifocals.
 Though these stronger-than-normal reading glasses take some getting used to (you have to position your face closer to reading material), a low vision specialist can demonstrate the best way to use them.

 Reading telescopes.
 These low vision devices often are mounted on the lenses of eyeglasses and provide high magnification while allowing the wearer to view reading material from a normal distance.
 Again, some training is needed to use these devices properly, but reading telescopes often are very helpful.
 Hand-held versions also are available.

-Video magnifiers project printed material on a closed circuit television (CCTV) monitor or regular television or computer screen; you can sit as close to the screen as necessary and adjust the magnification, brightness, contrast and color of the display to your liking.
+Video magnifiers.
+These desktop devices include a camera lens that displays highly magnified images on a video monitor or computer screen.
+You can sit as close to the screen as necessary and adjust the magnification, brightness, contrast and color of the display to your liking.

-Some reading devices require a prescription from your eye care practitioner because they are custom-made for your particular needs.
-But consult your doctor before buying even nonprescription magnifiers, because he or she can tell you which low vision devices will work best for you, based on your activities and the lens power you require.
+Some low vision devices for reading require a prescription from your eye doctor because they are custom-made for your particular needs.
+It's wise to consult your eye care professional before buying even nonprescription magnifiers to learn which low vision devices will work best for you, based on your activities and degree of vision impairment.

 Use the brightest light bulbs recommended for light fixtures.
 Purchase lamps with three-way sockets that allow the use of bulbs that can be increased to 150 watts for reading.